getsentry/sentry-cocoa/CONTRIBUTING.md

 ## Tests

+Test guidelines:

-We write our tests mainly in Swift.
+* We write our tests in Swift.
 When touching a test file written in Objective-C consider converting it to Swift and then add your tests.
-New tests should all be written in Swift.
+* Make use of the fixture pattern for test setup code.
+For examples, checkout [SentryClientTest](/Tests/SentryTests/SentryClientTest.swift) or [SentryHttpTransportTests](/Tests/SentryTests/SentryHttpTransportTests.swift).
+* Use [TestData](/Tests/SentryTests/Protocol/TestData.swift) when possible to avoid setting up data classes with test values.

 Test can either be ran inside from Xcode or via